History of laser technology

 The laser becomes a commodity

-The now nearly extinct CDs and CD-ROMs were possible from 1972 onwards.
-With the invention of the semiconductor laser, laser physics finally penetrates the mass market.
-Thus, from the 1980s onwards, the mass production of the advanced technology of photonics, a combination of laser diodes and glass fiber transmission, is suitable for mass production and today ensures high data speeds on the Internet.
+The CDs and CD-ROMs that were made possible from 1972 onwards have now almost become extinct.
+The invention of the semiconductor laser, finally enabled laser physics to penetrate the mass market.
+Thus, from the 1980s onwards, the mass production of the advanced technology of photonics, a combination of laser diodes and glass fiber transmission, has ensured the high data speeds that we enjoy over the Internet today.

-Finally, in 1998, the laser diodes became smaller than the wavelength of light that they emit.
-Since then, nanolasers have been used in data processing, medicine or optical signal transmission.
+Finally, in 1998, laser diodes became even smaller than the wavelength of light that they emit.
+Since then, nanolasers are being used in data processing, medicine and optical signal transmission.

 The laser in use today

-In the medical sector, laser beams remove tumor tissue in the field of laser-induced thermotherapy, and are used to attach detaching retina or treat varicose veins.
+In the medical sector, lasers are utilised to remove tumour tissue in the field of laser-induced thermotherapy, and are also used to reattach detached retinas and treat varicose veins.

-In cosmetics, lasers remove old, unwanted tattoos or are used for permanent hair removal through epilation.
-Due to the high heat radiation and the reaction products of the thermally altered/destroyed color pigments, the use of lasers in removing tattoos is risky.
-Nevertheless, the method has largely established itself as a standard.
+In cosmetics, lasers are being used to remove old, unwanted tattoos and for permanent removal of hair through epilation.
+However due to the high tempertaures of heat radiation and the reactive products of the thermally altered/destroyed colour pigments, the use of lasers in removing tattoos can be risky.
+Nevertheless, this method has largely established itself as a standard form of treatment.

 Further applications of laser machines

-The laser is also omnipresent in our everyday lives.
-The light beam burns CDs, prints paper or scans our purchases at the supermarket checkout.
-Lasers support presentations as laser pointers or are used to quickly and easily measure distances.
+The laser is omnipresent in our everyday lives.
+The laser light beam burns our CDs, prints our paper or scans our purchases at the supermarket checkout.
+Lasers support visual presentations as laser pointers or are used to quickly and accurately measure distance.

-In the industrial sector, metals are drilled, cut, marked or welded all by the means of a laser.
+In the industrial sector, various metals are drilled, cut, marked or welded all by the means of a laser.
 Where conventional processing methods such as turning or milling would fail, lasers are extremely precise even with the most complex geometries.

 In research, lasers are used in mass spectrometry to excite higher atomic or molecular states or are fitted in instruments that are used to study the atmosphere.

 The idea of energy production through lasers is still in its infancy.
-In the field of nuclear fusion, high-power lasers produce extremely dense plasmas of high particle density and temperatures up to 1 million degrees.
-However, it is still not clear when a stable, exothermic nuclear fusion can be established.
+In the field of nuclear fusion, high-power lasers can produce extremely dense plasmas of high particle density and temperatures up to 1 million degrees.
+However, it is still not yet clear, when a stable, exothermic nuclear fusion could be established.